 California Law Firm Specializing in Airbnb, HomeAway, VRBO Liability Claims

 While these websites offer extraordinary travel and accommodation opportunities, they might not always be the safest option for vacationers.
 Since the debut of these types of apps, users have reported accidents, injuries, and assaults while staying in rentals.
-If you recently had a similar experience with one of these websites or a similar system, Arash Law can help.
+Our award-winning injury firm can help you if you recently experienced a similar situation with one of these websites.

 Property Owner Responsibilities

 When you secure a rental on Airbnb, HomeAway, or VRBO, you assume the property is safe for occupants.
 As a paying guest of the property, you have every right to expect reasonably safe premises.
 If a property owner or landlord failed to repair a known hazard like a faulty staircase, resulting in occupant injury, the victim may have a premises liability case.

 After sustaining an injury while on a rental property, take photos of the object, obstacle, or property condition that caused your accident.
 This might be loose carpeting, exposed electrical wires, leaking water pipes, loose shelving, or a ditch in the yard.
 Seek medical attention for your injuries as soon as possible, and keep copies of all your medical records and expenses.

 Rental Insurance Policies

 Typical homeowners’ insurance will often not cover guest injuries, since the guest was not a resident at the time of the accident.
 HomeAway and VRBO offer insurance products right on their sites.
 Airbnb offers a Host Guarantee plan, but states that this should not replace homeowners/renters’ insurance.